 Health has become a way to profit from Millennial FOMO, our generation’s insecurities around our bodies and desirability.
 We’re promised success through buying trendy wellness products.
 And the price has become just as costly as high fashion.
 Fashion can have its highs and lows, but health is our birthright.

 Wellness isn't just for white, 20-something women.
-It's for the black, Asian, Latino, immigrant, straight and LGBTQ.
+It's for the Black, Asian, Indigenous, Latinx, immigrant, straight and LGBTQAI2S+.
 It lives in the youth watching us and the older generation that raised us.

 Wellness needs to be accessible beyond isolated, privileged goods.
 Yet it’s not a phenomenon exclusive to wellness.
 The late Ursula Le Guin said “hard times are coming” and we need those who “can remember freedom . . . poets, the realists of a larger reality.”
 Those poets are blue collar workers, veterans battling PTSD, unemployed young mothers, teenagers questioning their gender, and immigrants building the nation’s future.